choosen/TTRSimulator/README.md

 By default there is 44 seed with 6 locos and 6/4 per colors

+You can select your own color on mutli color routes, to make the show optimised locomotive usage (with not selected multi paths it shows the earliest solved solution only, not optimal)

 ## Bugs

 - not known, feel free to report